Responsive Web Design

 - Helps Google's algorithms accurately assign indexing properties to the page rather than needing to signal the existence of corresponding desktop/mobile pages.

-- Requires less engineering time to maintain multiple pages for the same content.
+- Requires less engineering time to maintain a single page for the same content.

 - Reduces the possibility of the common mistakes that affect mobile sites.

 - Requires no redirection for users to have a device-optimized view, which reduces load time.
 Also, user agent-based redirection is error-prone and can degrade your site's user experience (see Pitfalls when detecting user agents for details).

 - Saves resources when Googlebot crawls your site.
 For responsive web design pages, a single Googlebot user agent only needs to crawl your page once, rather than crawling multiple times with different Googlebot user agents to retrieve all versions of the content.
 This improvement in crawling efficiency can indirectly help Google index more of your site's content and keep it appropriately fresh.

 Let's look at each of these configurations in detail.

 As an example, a page serves all devices the same HTML that includes a

 to include a smartphone-friendly image or add code instead of the